estherjk/estherjk.github.io/_posts/2015-03-18-filtering-posts-by-tags-with-jekyll.md

 excerpt: The blog section has been redesigned to take advantage of Jekyll's tags.
 Now, it's possible to filter posts by tags and see related posts....
 ---

-The blog section has been redesigned to take advantage of <a href="http://jekyllrb.com/docs/frontmatter/" target="_blank">Jekyll's tags</a>.
+The blog section has been redesigned to take advantage of <a href="http://jekyllrb.com/docs/frontmatter/">Jekyll's tags</a>.
 Now, it's possible to filter posts by tags and see related posts.

-To get started, I came across <a href="http://www.jokecamp.com/blog/listing-jekyll-posts-by-tag/" target="_blank">this blog</a>, which shows how to list all the site tags and display all the posts by tag.
+To get started, I came across <a href="http://www.jokecamp.com/blog/listing-jekyll-posts-by-tag/">this blog</a>, which shows how to list all the site tags and display all the posts by tag.
 I expanded upon this by doing the following:

 * Sort and display all the site tags
 * Show only the list of posts related to a tag when that tag is clicked